 Thank you for your interest in the North Carolina specialty electric vehicle (EV) license plate campaign!
 Below are answers to some questions we’ve received.

 Can I get this plate if I do not drive an EV?

-While there are no restrictions on who can get the plate, its intended purpose (after much deliberation) is to spread awareness that a given vehicle is electric.
-So ideally, let’s aim for EVs!
+There are no restrictions on who can get the plate, though its intended purpose (after much deliberation) is to spread awareness that a given vehicle is electric.

 What are the next steps of this effort?